cmllr/honeypress/README.md

 - [x] Monitoring of given comments (spam)
 - [x] Log activity inside the WP dashboard

+## Activities

+HoneyPress can monitor following actions

+- `request` - A request was completed
+- `dashboard` - A user navigated in the admin dashboad
+- `usercleanup` - A user was removed (e. g. due session expire)
+- `useradd` - A user was created
+- `usercleanup_logout`- A user was removed due to logout
+- `comment` - A comment was done
+- `fileupload` - A file was uploaded out of the WordPress backend
+- `filedropnew` - A file was dropped somewhere in the WordPress installation* **
+- `filedropdelete` - A file was removed somewhere in the WordPress installation* **

+*if a file was changed, a `filedropdelete` and `filedropnew` action will be caused.
+*not for wp-content/uploads

 ## Setup

 Make sure not found files are being redirected to the index.php of the WordPress instance (allowing the plugin to catch these requests).